nix-community/kickstart-nix.nvim/README.md

   (managing plugins shouldn't be the responsibility of a plugin).
 - Configuration entirely in Lua[^1] (Vimscript is also possible).
   This makes it easy to migrate from non-nix dotfiles.
-- Usable on any device with Neovim and Nix installed.
-- Ability to create multiple derivations with different sets of plugins, and simple regex filters to exclude config files.
-- Use either nixpkgs or flake inputs as plugin sources.
 - Use Neovim's built-in loading mechanisms.
 See:
     - [`:h initialization`](https://neovim.io/doc/user/starting.html#initialization)
     - [`:h runtimepath`](https://neovim.io/doc/user/options.html#'runtimepath')
     - [`:h packadd`](https://neovim.io/doc/user/repeat.html#%3Apackadd)
 - Use Neovim's built-in LSP client, with Nix managing language servers.

+## Features

+- Use either nixpkgs or flake inputs as plugin sources.
+- Usable on any device with Neovim and Nix installed.
+- Ability to create multiple derivations with different sets of plugins, and simple regex filters to exclude config files.
+- Uses Nix to generate a `.luarc.json` in the devShell's `shellHook`.
+  This sets up lua-language-server to recognize all plugins and the Neovim API.

 [^1]: The absence of a Nix module DSL for Neovim configuration is deliberate.
       If you were to copy the `nvim` directory to `$XDG_CONFIG_HOME`,